ajavamind/A3DCamera/docs/PhotoBooth.md

 # Photo Booth Software

 ## A3dCamera Android App
+The A3dCamera app runs on the XBP 3D camera tablet.
+The A3DCamera app is the photo booth camera and controller.
+In photo booth mode the XBP is normally connected to a local WIFI network.
+The app saves 3D SBS (side-by-side), anaglyph, and both left and right photos.
+It adjusts SBS and anaglyph photos for parallax and vertical alignment before saving.
+The SBS images have reduced resolution because the camera has limited processor speed and RAM memory for processing images.
+The other saved photos have maximum resolution taken.

-The A3dCamera app runs on the XReal Beam Pro 3D camera tablet.
-It must first be configured as a photo booth.
+The app must first be configured as a photo booth.
 Configuration is done by commands using a keyboard.
-The command is /pb true<enter>
+The command is //pb=true<enter>

 This app uses the touch screen for shutter release only in camera photo booth mode when the tablet is hand held.
 The shutter button is not visible and is at the display's upper right top corner.